-{¶34} Disclosure of privileged information is appropriate only when necessary.
+{¶34} Disclosure of privileged information is only appropriate when necessary.
 The Ohio Supreme Court held in Biddle v.
-Warren Gen. Hosp.,15 and we later held in Richards v.
-Kerlakian,16 that only where the privileged information is necessary to further or protect a countervailing interest is disclosure proper.
+Warren General Hospital, 15 and we later held in Richards v.
+Kerlakian, 16 that only where the privileged information is necessary to further or protect a countervailing interest is disclosure proper.